 - chair.
 Oversees the finances and budget of the section's special account.
-Makes a report at the annual business meeting. - Continuing Education Committee: Chair is a Fellow.
+Makes a report at the annual business meeting. - 2.
+Continuing Education Committee: Chair is a Fellow.
 Membership is composed of members of the Odontology Section who have been appointed by the section chair.
 Oversees opportunities for continuing dental education in forensic odontology.
-Makes a report at the annual business meeting. - 3.
-Credentials and Membership Committee: Chair is a Fellow.
+Makes a report at the annual business meeting. - Credentials and Membership Committee: Chair is a Fellow.
 Membership is composed of members of the Odontology Section who have been appointed by the section chair.
 Investigates the credentials of applicants to the Odontology Section.
 Makes a report at the annual business meeting. - 4.
 Committee on the New Forensic Odontologist: Chair is a Fellow.
 Member- ship is composed of members of the Odontology Section who have been appointed by the section chair.
 Introduces new forensic odontologists to experienced section members so that the new section members may gain experience.
 Makes a report at the annual business meeting. - 5.
 Nominating Committee: The committee is composed of five (5) people from this section, all of whom must be either Members or Fellows.
 The committee is chaired by the immediate past chair with the previous chair.
 In addition, there are appointments made to the committee by the chair along with the previous two (2) chairs.
 Publishes a list of nominees thirty (30) days prior to the annual business meeting.
 Makes a report of nominees at the annual business meeting. - 6.
 Minutes Approval Committee: Section secretary serves as chair.
 Member-ship is three members appointed by the section secretary.
 Approves the section minutes prepared by the section secretary prior to submission to the AAFS. - 7.
 Awards Committee: Section secretary serves as chair.
 Membership is three (3) past section chairs. - a.
-This committee periodically selects nominees for the Reidar F. Sognnaes Award of Excellence in Forensic Odontology and the Lester Luntz Award. - b.
-The committee also selects worthwhile researchers to receive seed money to start a research project. - 8.
-History Committee: Established in 1970.
-Section formed from the General Section in 1970.
+This committee periodically selects nominees for the Reidar F. Sognnaes Award of Excellence in Forensic Odontology and the Lester Luntz Award.